 php artisan serve

-If you prefer a shorter command, first install the installer globally: composer global require laravel/installer.
-Then, after ensuring your $PATH is set correctly (see Step 1), you can create projects with: laravel new project_name.
-This is essentially a wrapper for the composer create-project command.
+If you want a shorter command, first install the installer globally by running composer global require laravel/installer.
+After that, you can make new projects with Laravel new project_name, as long as your $PATH is set up correctly (see Step 1).
+This is basically a wrapper for the command "composer create-project."

 Conclusion: